cbarnes7/Roadmap/README.md

 Near term

 - [X] machinedatahub.ai site live
+- [ ] Metadata fully populated
+  - [ ] Make sure JSON schema is same from dataset to dataset
+  - [ ] Change "Dataset 1, 2" etc to "File 1/2" etc
 - [X] rebrand github group/repos to match
 - [ ] (In Progress) [Netlify Open Source plan](https://www.netlify.com/legal/open-source-policy) application submitted
   - [X] License
-  - [ ] Code of Conduct at the top level directory of the project repository or prominently in the documentation (with a link in the navigation, footer, or homepage)
+  - [X] Code of Conduct at the top level directory of the project repository or prominently in the documentation (with a link in the navigation, footer, or homepage)
   - [X] Must feature a link to Netlify service
   - [ ] (In Progress) Review that all conditions are met, fill out the form and submit
-- [ ] machine-data-hub CLI does local ETL on at least three of the datasets
 - [X] Nested dataset schema
   - [X] each dataset can contain multiple files
   - [X] break out per file metrics vs. dataset metrics
-- [ ] Dataset content pre-rendered, only user interaction elements (upvote controls and counts) load after hydration
 - [X] Submit a Dataset fully functioning
   - [X] Front end form
   - [X] Back end saves suggestion to Github API (preferred) or Postgres